Catchmore Park Fishing

 The result is an informal fishery where anglers can fish anywhere on the grass banks.
 There are few rules other than anglers must return all fish to the pools immediately after capture, should not use Tiger nuts or worms and should not take tins or alcohol onto the site.
 As with most other fisheries, keepnets and barbed hooks are not allowed and landing nets must be dry or dipped.
 All anglers should also use an unhooking mat to protect the fish from damage.
 Dogs are allowed but must be kept on a lead.
 Ticket monies will be collected on the bank.

-Payment can be made by cash or card
+Payment should be made by cash

 One non-fishing spectator is allowed per angler

 Junior anglers under 16 must be accompanied by an adult